 | Black tea | Minimal (heavy oxidation) | In leaves only |

-The pattern is consistent: more oxidation means less vitamin C in the cup.
+More oxidation means less vitamin C in the cup.
+The main exception is Gyokuro: shade lowers dry-leaf vitamin C, but brewed Gyokuro uses more leaf and less water, so its liquor is higher in vitamin C than Sencha.
 The oxidation process that turns green tea into oolong or black tea breaks down vitamin C progressively.
 Roasting, as in Hojicha, also degrades heat-sensitive vitamin C, though Hojicha retains its fat-soluble compounds in the leaf.
 Our covered-cultivation guide explains the shade mechanism that shapes Gyokuro's and Matcha's different nutritional profile.

 Common questions